 - Name

 - Email

 - Department/School/Center

 - Academic Series (select one):

 - Tenure-Line Professorial Series

 - Professorial Series in University Libraries

 - Teaching Professorial Series

 - Clinical Professorial Series

 - Professor of the Practice Series

 - Academic Rank

 - Assistant

 - Associate

-- Full
+- o Full

 - Have you applied for or received PROF funding for costs related to this project?

 - o No

 - Yes, application under review

 - Yes, funding received

 - Have you applied for or received any other funding for costs related to this project?

 - o No

 - Yes, application(s) under review by (list funders):

-0 Yes, funding received by (list funders): Amount received:

-• Applyii ng for:

-0 Public Good Grant or

-0 Public Good BRIDGE Grant.

-• Have you previously received a Public Good Fund grant?
-If yes and you are applying for a Public

-Good Grant, the Current Project Information must directly address how this proposal differs

-from previously funded projects.
+- Have you previously received a Public Good Fund grant?
+If yes and you are applying for a Public Good Grant, the Current Project Information must directly address how this proposal differs from previously funded projects. - NoYes, Project title(s) and date(s): - I understand that any use of Public Good Funds must be in accordance with institutional policies as detailed at www.du.edu/bfa. - o YES o NO

-0 No

-0 Yes, Project title(s) and date(s):

-• I understand that any use of Public Good Funds must be in accordance with institutional

-policie s as detailed at www.du.edu/bfa .

-0 YES

-0 NO